tsoliangwu0130/ptt-search/README.md

 Usage: ptt-search.py [options]

 Options:
-  -h, --help            show this help message and exit -b <board name>       search posts in a board (required) -c <category>         search posts in a certain category -k <keyword>          search posts with keyword --pages=<pages>       search posts for how many pages --push=<push amount>  search posts with push more than an amount
+  -h, --help          show this help message and exit -b <board name>     search posts in a board (required) -c <category>       search posts in a certain category -k <keyword>        search posts with keyword --pages=<page num>  search posts for how many pages --push=<push num>   search posts with push more than an amount
 ```